-In the next couple of months, there will be March for Our Lives, World Water Day, Earth Day, and Fashion Revolution week.
+In the next couple of months, there will be World Water Day, Earth Day, and Fashion Revolution week.
 That’s not even considering what potential protests could happen.
 Even though last year seemed like a turning point in the United States, this year political events really seem to be coming to a head worldwide.
 These 15 tees are all ethically made, some support amazing organizations, and some are made with sustainable materials.

 This tee is perfect for Fashion Revolution Week.
 You can take a picture of the tag and be sure that Bead & Reel will know who made the shirt.
 It was made with fair trade practices.
 100% of the proceeds are donated to their charity partner Fair Trade Fashion Show.

 Another great option for Fashion Revolution Week is this T-Shirt from Vivienne Westwood.
 It reminds people to reuse first and is made with organic cotton.

 These Tees from Round + Square are perfect for any female related protest that should occur.
 From #MeToo, #TimesUp and beyond, these shirts show your commitment to gender equality and your belief that now is the time to create change.
 They are made ethically in Turkey using GOTS Certified Organic Cotton.